-In the past year, there has been a stronger demand in the import of agricultural products such as fertilisers and seeds, prompting OFID to increase its support to exports of strategic food products from partner countries.
-With the decline in oil prices later in the year, a number of partner countries increased their volumes of imports.
+In the past year, there has been a stronger demand in the import of agricultural products such as fertilizers and seeds, prompting OFID to increase its support to exports of strategic food products from partner countries.
+With the decline in oil prices, a number of partner countries increased their volume of imports.
 This opened up opportunities for the TFF to enhance its activities in this space.
 The Facility has also been expanding geographically.
-In addition to maintaining our strong footprint in the low-income countries, larger economies, such as the main trading middle-income countries, have become focus areas for the Facility.
+In addition to maintaining a strong footprint in the low-income countries, larger economies, such as the main trading middle-income countries, have become focus areas for the Facility.

 In terms of actual commitments, OFID approved a total of US$278.9m through the TFF in 2015, the biggest share (US$158m) channeled via financial intermediaries to support the import and export funding needs of SMEs, including three transactions in Turkey and two countries new to the TFF: Cameroon and Guatemala.
 Also of note was a first direct trade finance loan to a bank in Burkina Faso.